benbahrenburg/Ti.BlurView/iOS/documentation/BlurImage.md

 <b>blurLevel</b> (optional): float

-The blurLevel property sets how blurry the view is.
+The blurLevel property sets how blurry the image is.
 By default this value is 5.

 <b>cropToRect</b> : Dictionary